gjaskula99/SHA_based_digital_signature/README.md

 3. Save signature file in choosen destination
 4. Program will output private key which can be copied or save directly to .PEM file.
 Private key is being shown only at this stage - THERE IS NO WAY TO RECOVER IT LATER

+Secondary option prompts user for seed used to generate RSA keys.

 ## Validation

 1. Select file that was signed
 2. Select coresponding signature file
 3. Select .PEM file containing RSA private key